fjiangAI/fjiangAI.github.io/_pages/about.md

 [✨ **Latest News**]

+[10/06/23] We have three papers accepted as the main conference or Findings of EMNLP.

 [08/23/23] We released our [ReaLM](https://github.com/FreedomIntelligence/ReaLM), a user-simulator-based LLM, and its [technique report](https://arxiv.org/abs/2308.11534v1).

+[08/21/23] We released our [CMB](https://github.com/FreedomIntelligence/CMB), a Comprehensive multi-level assessment for medical knowledge, and its [technique report](https://arxiv.org/abs/2308.08833).

-[07/24/23] We released our [HTTP](https://github.com/Clement1290/ChatGPT-Detection-PR-HPPT), a ChatGPT-generated text detector checking the ChatGPT-involved degree, and its [technique report](https://arxiv.org/abs/2307.11380).
+[07/24/23] We released our [HTTP](https://github.com/FreedomIntelligence/ChatGPT-Detection-PR-HPPT), a ChatGPT-generated text detector checking the ChatGPT-involved degree, and its [technique report](https://arxiv.org/abs/2307.11380).

 [06/26/23] We released our [GrammarGPT](https://github.com/FreedomIntelligence/GrammarGPT) and its [technique report](https://arxiv.org/abs/2307.13923).